The National Association of Colleges and Employers (NACE) uses the following definition:

 - You may need to sign off on the student's hours each week for them to present to his or her advisor

-If you are offering a non-paid or sub-minimum wage internship, you need to receive approval through the New Hampshire Department of Labor (NH DOL) before your opportunity can be posted through the UNH Career Center.
+If you are offering a non-paid or sub-minimum wage internship, you need to receive approval through the New Hampshire Department of Labor (NH DOL) before your opportunity can be posted through UNH Career and Professional Success.

 Academic Credit for an Internship